 |Job Skills||Mathematical skills, analytical skills, customer service skills, communication skills, attention to detail, computer skills|

 Sources: *PayScale.com; **U.S. Bureau of Labor Statistics

 Investment fund managers may be able to start their career with a bachelor's degree.
 According to ONet OnLine, 33% of these professionals have a bachelor's degree while 63% earned a master's degree.
 Common fields of study for these professionals include mathematics, finance, and business.
 Certification as a Chartered Financial Analyst (CFA) may be an asset to those seeking employment in this field.

 Investment fund managers work with a lot of financial data and need to be capable of performing calculations and making earnings projections, so they need to have strong mathematical skills.
 They use spreadsheets and analytical software to perform their duties, so computer skills are also important.
 It's common for investment fund managers to meet with investors and discuss their needs and investment options, so they need to have good customer service skills and strong communication skills.
 They need to pay attention to details so that they consider all relevant information when making calculations and determining which opportunities to recommend to their clients.

 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) anticipates personal financial advisors will see job growth of 14% from 2016-2026.
-This is more than the national average job growth for all occupations during the same time period, which is expected to be 7%.
-According to PayScale.com, investment managers earned a median annual income of $92,026 in 2017.
+The U.S. Bureau of Labor Statistics (BLS) anticipates personal financial analysts will see job growth of 6% from 2018-2028.
+This is as fast as the national average job growth for all occupations during the same time period, which is expected to be 5%.
+According to PayScale.com, investment managers earned a median annual income of $100,320 in 2020.